Suyannesara/ROS-noetic-docker/README.md

 - **ROS Distribution**: Noetic

 ### Prerequisites
-- Docker installed on your system.
+- Docker and docker compose installed on your system.
 You can check if Docker is installed by running `docker --version` in your terminal.

 ### Steps